IBM/dolomite-engine/README.md

 Please note that this repository doesn't support Tensor Parallel or Pipeline Parallel (yet :wink:).

 # HuggingFace compatible custom models
 This repository works with all HuggingFace models (text-to-text only for the moment) out-of-the-box.
 The checkpoints have to be in safetensors format, if not you can check `tools/pt_to_safetensors.py`.
-If your model_type is `gpt_megatron` just change it to `gpt_dolomite`.

 > [!TIP]
 > You might be able to enjoy additional memory and computation savings when finetuning your models using the [padding free transformers optimization](https://huggingface.co/blog/mayank-mishra/padding-free-transformer).
-This optimization is currently only supported for decoder models and requires converting your model (say LLama-3 for example) to a [custom class](lm_engine/hf_models/models/gpt_dolomite/) implemented in this repo.
+This optimization is currently only supported for decoder models and requires converting your model (say LLama-3 for example) to a [custom class](lm_engine/hf_models/models/gpt_base/) implemented in this repo.
 This is completely optional and not required for finetuning.
 The conversion can be achieved as follows:
 ```python
 from lm_engine.hf_models import import_from_huggingface